Nomad-engineers/threads-platform/docs/refund-policy.md

 To request a refund, please provide:

-- **Account Email:** The email address associated with your Threadlytics account
+- **Account Email:** The email address associated with your Threads-Boost account
 - **Subscription Details:** Your current plan (Creator, Professional, or Business)
 - **Request Reason:** Brief explanation of why you're requesting a refund
 - **Request Date:** When you're submitting the refund request